A Fully Abstract Model of PCF Based on Extended Addressing Machines: EAMs: Extended Addressing Machines

-\item Given an index $i \ge 0$, an $\Addrs_\Null$-valued \emph{register} $R_i$ is a memory-cell capable of storing either $\Null$ or an address $a\in\Addrs$.
-We write $\val{R_i}$ to represent the value stored in the register $R_i$.
-(The notation $\oc R_i$ is borrowed from ML, where $\oc$ represents an explicit dereferencing operator.) \item Given $\Addrs_\Null$-valued registers $R_0,\dots,R_r$ for $r\ge 0$, an address $a\in\Addrs$ and an index $i\ge 0$, we write $\vec R\repl{R_i}{a}$ for the list of registers $\vec R$ where the value of $R_i$ has been updated by setting $\val{R_i} = a$.
-Notice that, whenever $i > r$, we assume that the contents of $\vec R$ remains unchanged, i.e.\ $\vec R\repl{R_i}{a} = \vec R$. \esub \end{defi} From this point onwards, registers whose values are not specified are assumed to be uninitialized.
-Intuitively, the contents of the registers $R_0,\dots,R_r$ constitutes the \emph{state} of a machine, while the tape corresponds to the list of its inputs.
-The addressing machines from \cite{DellaPennaIM21} are endowed with only three instructions ($i,j,k,l$ range over indices of registers): \begin{enumerate}[1.] \item $\Load i$ : If the tape is non-empty, `pops' the address $a$ from the input tape $\Cons a {T}$.
-If the register $R_i$ exists, then $a$ is then stored in $R_i$, otherwise $a$ is discarded.
+Intuitively, the contents of the registers $R_0,\dots,R_r$ constitute the \emph{state} of a machine, while the tape correspond to the list of its inputs.
+The addressing machines from \cite{DellaPennaIM21} are endowed with only three instructions ($i,j,k,l$ range over indices of registers): \begin{enumerate}[1.] \item $\Load i$ : If the tape is non-empty, `pops' the address $a$ from the input tape $\Cons a {T}$ and stores $a$ in the register $R_i$.
 If the tape is empty then the machine halts its execution. \item $\Apply ijk$ : reads the addresses $a_1,a_2$ from $R_i$ and $R_j$ respectively, and stores in $R_k$ the address of the machine obtained by extending the tape of the machine of address $a_1$ with the address $a_2$.
 The resulting address is not calculated internally but rather obtained calling an external \emph{application map}. \item $\Call i$ : transfers the computation to the machine having as address the value stored in $R_i$, whose tape is extended with the remainder of the current machine's tape. \end{enumerate} As a general principle, writing on a non-existing register does not cause issues as the value is simply discarded---this is in fact the way one can erase an argument.
 Attempts to read an uninitialized register can be avoided statically (see Lemma~\ref{lem:correction}).